Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-Character development is criticized for feeling static and lazy, relying on repetitive tasks after each level instead of meaningful plot or character growth.
+Character development is criticized for feeling static and lazy, as repetitive tasks occur after nearly every level, which detracts from meaningful plot or character growth.

 • “The reason I remember these tasks so well is because they happen after practically every level, giving the game a static and lazy feel that replaces plot or character development with repetitive tasks.”